str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 `bidirectional_ucs()` should return the path from the start node to the goal node (as a list of nodes).

 > **Notes**:
-> 1. You do need to include start and goal in the path.
+> 1. You need to include start and goal in the path.
-> 2. If your start and goal are the same then just return []
+> 2. **If your start and goal are the same then just return [].**
 > 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.

-> The notes above are to keep your results consistent with our test cases.
+> 4. The above are just to keep your results consistent with our test cases.

 #### Exercise 2: Bidirectional A* search